-For the first quarter of 2018, we think the Chase Freedom card offers the better deal.
-While getting 5 percent back at gas stations and wholesale clubs is a great offer – especially if you like to buy items in bulk – the Freedom card basically offers the same deal, but with more flexibility and options.
-In addition to getting 5 percent back at gas stations, Freedom cardholders can earn the bonus rate anywhere mobile wallets are accepted.
-You can potentially earn the bonus rate at department stores, grocery stores, restaurants and more.
+For the fourth quarter of 2018, we think the Chase Freedom card offers the better deal.
+While getting 5 percent back at wholesale clubs and Amazon is a great offer – especially if you frequently purchase items from Amazon.com – the Freedom card basically offers the same deal, but with more flexibility and options.
+In addition to getting 5 percent back at wholesale clubs and department stores, Freedom cardholders can earn the bonus rate anywhere Chase Pay is accepted.
+This means you can potentially earn the bonus rate at grocery stores, restaurants, movie theaters and more.

 See related: Discover cash back calendar 2018 - Activate the Q4 bonus category, Chase Pay: How to use it and rack up cash back rewards, Chase Ultimate Rewards guide: The best ways to earn and use Ultimate Rewards points

 Tip: Chase Freedom, Freedom Unlimited cardholders can save more at Shell

 Chase Freedom and Freedom Unlimited cardholders can save at least 5 cents a gallon through all of 2018 by enrolling in Shell's Fuel Rewards program.
 Freedom and Freedom Unlimited cardholders automatically get gold status in Fuel Rewards.

 - Earn up to 200,000 bonus miles with Capital One Spark Miles for Business cards – See how the new intro bonus on Capital One Spark Miles for Business cards can maximize rewards in the first year ...